commonhaus/foundation/bylaws/2-cf-membership.md

 ## Membership Rights and Requirements

-As a CF member, you're not just a part of our community; you shape its future.
+As a member, you're not just a part of our community; you shape its future.
 You're entitled to:

 - **Voice and Vote**: Contribute to discussions, sponsor issues, and vote in elections and referendums.
 - **Individual Representation:** Remember, your membership represents you, not your employer or any legal entity.